 \subsection{The Crowley-Goette invariants}

+In this Subsection we want to show how some of the Eells-Kuiper or Kreck-Stolz type invariants from geometric topology can be understood from the point of view of the universal $\eta$-invariant.
+Our approach can be described schematically as follows.
+In a first step, called pre-construction, we translate the geometric topology data into elements of a suitable bordism group $MB$.
+We then apply the universal $\eta$-invariant.
+Finally, the desired invariant is obtained by a suitable evaluation against classes in $K^{0}(MB)$.

-In this subsection we show how one can derive the Crowley-Goette invariant introduced in \cite{2010arXiv1012.5237C} for $S^{3}$-principal bundles on certain $n=4m-1$-dimensional manifolds as a special case of our universal $\eta$-invariant.
+In detail we will consider the example of the Crowley-Goette invariant recently introduced in \cite{2010arXiv1012.5237C} for $S^{3}$-principal bundles on certain $n=4m-1$-dimensional manifolds.
 We start with recalling the definitions from \cite{2010arXiv1012.5237C}.
-Since in the present paper we decided to work with $Spin^{c}$-bordism and complex Dirac operators we will define the variant $t^{\C}_{M}$ which coincides with the Crowley-Goette invariant for odd $m$ and is its double for even $m$.
+Since in the present paper we decided to work with $Spin^{c}$-bordism and complex Dirac operators we will define the variant $t^{\C}_{M}$ which coincides with the Crowley-Goette invariant for even $m$ and is its double for odd $m$.
 Let $S^{3}$ be the group of unit quaternions and $BS^{3}$ be its classifying space.
-The set of homotopy casses $[M,BS^{3}]$ is the set of isomorphism classes of $S^{3}$-principal bundles on $M$ denoted in \cite{2010arXiv1012.5237C} by $\Bun(M)$.
+The set of homotopy classes $[M,BS^{3}]$ is in natural bijection with the set of isomorphism classes of $S^{3}$-principal bundles on $M$ denoted in \cite{2010arXiv1012.5237C} by $\Bun(M)$.

 Let $M$ be a closed $n$-dimensional $Spin$-manifold such that $H^{3}(M;\Q)=0$ and $H^{4}(M;\Q)=0$.
 Then the Crowley-Goette invariant is defined as a certain function